 The Applicant must list how many surgeries are being proposed and the cost per surgery.
-This number must be consistent with both the Budget Line Item section of the application form and the Price Assurance form(s) provided to the Applicant by the surgical providers.
-Spaces that do not apply should be filled in with an "N/A".
+This number must be consistent with both the budget line item section of the application form and the Price Assurance form(s) provided to the Applicant by the surgical providers.